gkguerra/bach-app/README.md

 - Make separate classes for each button and the action listener for each button to reduce the coupling of the code in BachGameJFrame
+- Use the Singleton design pattern to ensure that each user only has one Cast
-- Eliminate the "id" field from the Cast class
+- Eliminate the "id" field from the Cast class, it's useless
-- Abstract out the log-in and sign-in methods
+- Abstract out the log-in and sign-in methods to reduce repeated code